dreamcatcher-tech/network/Inbox/2024-04-26 0904 HAL as a shared app.md

 We can always get the base repo they are coming out of, and we group sessions by this repo.
 May allow merging and splitting / transferal of sessions.

+Probably HAL sits in the store, where the store hosts the public version of things, where they are run by the platform, and billing is done by the consumer.